mathgladiator/adama-lang/reference/src/guide/local-variables-and-assignment.md

 }
 ```

-Note, many types have a default value.
+Many of the [types used by records and messages](./types.md) can used within code, and many of the types have a default value:

 | type | default value |
 | --- | --- |